i-william-hr/ServerDashboard/README.md

 Info: Install of either mysql-client or mariadb-client-compat will fail dependig on OS/Version, this is fine as they work the same

+OPTION 1: Create an .env file in the script directory

+OPTION 2: Set ENV vars as described in the script

-Set a TOKEN and/or User and Password (If no token is set token auth is disabled)
+OPTION 3: Set binding, port, TOKEN and/or User and Password (If no token is set token auth is disabled) etc. inside the script

 Generate ssh key on master (ssh-keygen), copy public key to slaves and set path for private key in Py (Default path set is for "ssh-keygen" without arguments as root on Debian and Ubuntu)